jpedro/jpedro.github.io/random.md

 incentives to improve it.
 To polish it.
 Refactor it.
 But also to revisit the tech debt left behind.

-Touching code that _barely_ works becomes a risky adventure, that only the approved go, and only when there's a clear reward for it.

-After the struggles to _barely_ make it work, developers are keen to move to shinnier things.
+After the struggles to barely make it work, developers are keen to move to shinnier things.
 Managers want to close projects as "Mission Accomplished" (_cue George W. Bush_) and end the apologising.

 Over time, fresh meat assigned to add features or fix stuff are only allowed to touch the minimal amount of code, in the smallest amount of time.
 Say hello to cruft and the whole broken windows theory.
 And every 10 years, it's time for that big-bang rewrite.

 And that’s why everywhere you go, every company is "operating on a knife’s edge".